 - No flash photography underwater — sudden light causes disorientation

-- Stay horizontal in the water — vertical kicking creates more disturbance
+- Stay horizontal in the water — vertical kicking creates more disturbance than horizontal gliding

 - If a turtle swims toward you, stay still — let it decide the distance

-Turtle Point vs Other Philippine Turtle Sites
+Turtle Point vs Other Philippine Sea Turtle Sites

 | Site | Species | Type | Ethical Rating |